19hours/sg-statutes/Acts/Accounting and Corporate Regulatory Authority Act.md

 Appointment of auditor

 4\.
-A person shall not be qualified for appointment as an auditor under paragraph 3 unless he is a public accountant registered under the Accountants Act 2004.
+A person shall not be qualified for appointment as an auditor under paragraph 3 unless he is a public accountant registered under the Accountants Act (Cap.
+2).

 Remuneration of auditor